Teichlab/celltypist/README.md

   |[extract_path](https://celltypist.readthedocs.io/en/latest/celltypist.tree.Tree.html#celltypist.tree.Tree.extract_path)                    |Extract the path from the root to a given node    |`tree.extract_path('CD4+ T cell')`                         |Return a list of `TreeNode`s from the root to a given node      |
   |[lowest_common_ancestor](https://celltypist.readthedocs.io/en/latest/celltypist.tree.Tree.html#celltypist.tree.Tree.lowest_common_ancestor)|Find the lowest common ancestor of two nodes      |`tree.lowest_common_ancestor('CD4+ T cell', 'CD8+ T cell')`|Return the lowest common ancestor as a `TreeNode`               |
   </div>

+  The most important methods are arguably those for manipulating a tree, since a tree is continually subject to change and expansion.
+A full list of these methods is:
   </details>
 </details>